trueagi-io/MettaWamJam/README.md

 ```bash
 docker run --pull always --rm -d --name mwj -p 127.0.0.1:5000:5000  -v /full/path/to/atomspace.metta:/PeTTa/mount/atomspace.metta jazzbox35/mwj:latest
 ```
-To pass an input atomspace, replace `/full/path/to/atomspace.metta` above with the absolute path to your `.metta` file (for example: `/home/user/my_file.metta:/PeTTa/mount/atomspace.metta`).
-Don't change the `:/PeTTa/mount/atomspace.metta` just change `/full/path/to/atomspace.metta` to `/home/user/my_file.metta`.
+To pass an input atomspace, replace `/full/path/to/atomspace.metta` above with the absolute path to your `.metta` file.
+For example: `/home/user/my_file.metta:/PeTTa/mount/atomspace.metta`.
+Don't change `:/PeTTa/mount/atomspace.metta` just change `/full/path/to/atomspace.metta` to `/home/user/my_file.metta`.

 Note: the order of ports is `host:container`, so if you want your machine to invoke the server using your machine's host port 80 you would use `127.0.0.1:80:5000`.